Moldia/ISS_CARE/README.md

 You can find the examples on how to use it in the folder "Notebooks".

-You can find the pretrained models in the folder "models"
+You can find the pretrained models in the folder "models".
+Our best performing model on ISS data is called "spots".
+Details about the image training set are available upon request.